The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

-Presence of only one colored line corresponding to C position indicates a negative result.
+The presence of only one colored line corresponding to the C position indicates a negative result.

-Absence of colored line at both C and T or presence of the colored line at only T position is interpreted as an invalid test.
+The absence of a colored line at both C and T or the presence of the colored line at only T position is interpreted as an invalid test.
 This indicates a faulty test kit and the test should be repeated with a fresh kit.

 In some pregnancy test kits, the result is displayed in the form of plus (+) and minus (-) signs.

-Faint coloured line at T position indicates a positive result.
+A faint colored line at the T position indicates a positive result.
 It could be due to a low level of hCG which is usually present in early pregnancy.
 Test carried out after a few days will usually show clear positivity as the hCG level will rise in urine.

 If the results are positive

 The woman should consult the doctor to have the pregnancy confirmed.
-This can be done by pelvic examination, blood tests and by ultrasonography.
+This can be done by pelvic examination, blood tests, and ultrasonography.

 If the results are negative